YVONNE BITTEAN MYERS HAYES

-YVONNE BITTEAN MYERS HAYES, 69, of Huntington, widow of Thomas Hayes Sr., died Dec.
-24 at Emogene Dolin Jones Hospice House.
-Private services will be held at Ferrell Chambers Funeral Home; interment at Spring Hill Cemetery.
+YVONNE BITTEAN MYERS HAYES, 69, of Huntington, widow of Thomas Edward Hayes Sr., died Dec.
+24, 2020, at Emogene Dolin Jones Hospice House.
+She worked at Woodlands Retirement Community and the Huntington Housing Authority.
+Services will be private.
+Burial in Spring Hill Cemetery, Huntington.
+Ferrell-Chambers Funeral Home, Huntington, is in charge of arrangements.

 Welcome to the discussion.